Overview

 Accommodation: Camping (Raglan)

-We finish the day in Waitomo, known for its vast cave systems and magical glow-worm displays.
+We conclude the day in Waitomo, renowned for its extensive underground cave systems and magical glow-worm displays, offering a truly unique New Zealand experience.

 Accommodation: Camping (Waitomo)